JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Related Work

-In contrast, our method proposes a training-free variant, eliminating the need for learning to model deformations.
+In contrast, our method proposes a geometrically grounded panoramic decomposition, eliminating the need for supervised training to learn deformations.
+Our approach uses a polyhedral projection~\cite{Snyder1992AnEM} that approximates the sphere using a regular polyhedron and project the panorama onto its $F$ faces.
+This introduces inter-view overlap, mitigating boundary discontinuities.
+Approaches like Eder \etal~\cite{Eder_2020_CVPR} pioneered ~\cite{Snyder1992AnEM} via tangent images, but their FoV operates around $73^\circ$ per image, constraining contextual coverage.
+To improve the tangential decomposition, we propose a perspective-projection-based approach, which allows for a wider FoV of $100^\circ$.
 Furthermore, by incorporating depth information and operating in 3D, our approach produces semantically consistent panoramic segmentation.
-Our approach uses a tangential decomposition that approximates the sphere using a regular polyhedron and project the panorama onto its $F$ faces.
-This introduces inter-view overlap, mitigating boundary discontinuities.
-Prior approaches~\cite{Eder_2020_CVPR} explored this idea~\cite{Snyder1992AnEM}, however, the Field of View (FoV) per face is limited to $73.1^\circ$, which constrains contextual coverage.
-To improve this, we use a perspective-projection-based approach, which allows for a wider FoV of $100^\circ$ per perspective image (more details in Sec~\ref{sec:tgtdec}).